paramsiddharth/web-server-suite/servers/nginx/README.md

 ```

 To run your own static application and/or use a custom configuration
-file with the built image, use the following command(s):
+file with the built image (on port 8080 in the host machine), use the following command(s):
 ```bash
 # Built from Nginx base
 docker run --rm -d -p 8080:80 -v /path/to/nginx.conf:/etc/nginx/conf.d/default.conf:ro -v /path/to/static-app:/usr/share/nginx/html:ro --name app nginx-app